Belgian Pro League top scorers

 The following is the list of Belgian Pro League top scorers by season, since the inception of the Belgian First Division A in 1895 until the present day.

-Arthur Ceuleers and Jules Van Craen hold the record for most goals in a single season at 41.
+Arthur Ceuleers and Jules Van Craen hold the record for most goals in a single season, with 41.
 Erwin Vandenbergh holds the record for most awards won, with six wins.
-The most recent top scorer of the Belgian First Division A is Hamdi Harbaoui.
+The most recent top scorer of the Belgian Pro League is Nicolò Tresoldi.